melva312/openai-quickstart/README.md

 # Pet Name Generator App using OpenAI and Docker
-# Tested By Jimmy BL
+# Build/Tested By Jimmy BL
 # 2023-01-13

 This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).